 - a.
 Build relationships with these employers.
 For example, the Region's Tech Jam highlights some of the region's many successful tech companies.
-Success here connects to the action on innovation and entrepreneurial development and includes: developing and attracting a tech workforce, access to financing, marketing VT and the region as a home for tech jobs and tech companies, supportive infrastructure such as broadband access, incubator space, and networking. - b.
-Facilitate access to employment and infrastructure development resources made available by the State.
+Success will require developing and attracting a technologically skilled workforce, improving and increasing access to financing, incubator spaces, networking opportunities and infrastructure such as broadband access, and marketing Vermont and the region as a home for tech jobs and tech companies. - b.
+Facilitate access to Vermont's employment and infrastructure development resources.
 Currently these include programs such as the Vermont Employment Growth Incentive, the Vermont Training Program and the Vermont Tax Increment Financing (TIF) District Program. - c.
 Market the quality of life, the Vermont brand and the growing brand recognition of local municipalities, which make the county an appealing place to start or expand a company, especially in target sectors such as tech.
 Accolades won by Chittenden County's municipalities should be promoted and celebrated. - 2.
 Industrial Site Locations With only a few years supply of existing buildings or sites within permitted industrial parks left in the region, additional sites need to be identified and carefully planned to ensure a smooth permitting process.
 This will ensure that Chittenden County is ready to meet employers' needs for expansion or relocation in Chittenden County.
-The most likely employment sectors with this need are technology-based and other types of manufacturing, which tend to be high wage jobs.
+The most likely employment sectors with this need are technology-based or other types of manufacturing, which tend to be high wage jobs.
 The best opportunities for these sites are on vacant portions of land that can easily be served by existing infrastructure.
 Land already owned by manufacturing companies, already being used for industrial purposes or already zoned for industrial uses are ideal. - a.
 CCRPC and GBIC will work with ACCD to have business/industrial parks recognized as benefit locations in state designation programs.
 (Funded by GBIC and CCRPC.
 No direct additional employment is expected, but this would help to create future opportunities.) - b.
 Rather than re-zoning land for industrial development, development should be prioritized on land that is already zoned for industrial uses, or that has been used for industrial processes in the past.
 This will ensure that industrial development is concentrated in areas planned for growth.
 To advance this, CCRPC will continue the actions discussed in Strategy 2 of this plan. - c.
-Prepare a "longevity analysis" to project when additional fully-serviced and permitted land should be added to the regional inventory (GBIC action). - 3.
+GBIC will prepare a "longevity analysis" to project when additional fully-serviced and permitted land should be added to the regional inventory. - 3.
 Workforce Education and Skills Development Promote public/private partnerships for education that connect the skills development infrastructure of our institutions of higher education, vocational programs, and technical schools with the direct needs of the Vermont workforce.
 Data from the Vermont Department of Education show that roughly 40% of high school seniors do not go on to further education and/or career training after graduating.
 After graduation is too late to start career-focused skill education-education needs to be coordinated with our economic needs and teach students skills throughout the K-16 system and beyond.